barajasalfredo13/Comb.Mod.SAQ.Pix/README.md

 ✨::: Updates :::✨
 ::: Current :::
-- [Updated Stencil Holder Drawing]
+- Updated Shadow Mask Holder Drawing
-- [Ground Section]
+- Ground Section
-- [Sites like "https://www.mcmaster.com/" and "https://www.lesker.com/" have STEP files for feedthroughs]
+- Sites like "https://www.mcmaster.com/" and "https://www.lesker.com/" have STEP files for feedthroughs
-   - [If you have a list of feedthroughs you would like to include, a link or part# should be enough for me to design around]
+   - If you have a list of feedthroughs you would like to include, a link or part# should be enough for me to design around
-   - [If no feedthrough is selected I will attempt to incorporate two feedthrough of the same type for optics, gas, and electrical usage.]
+   - If no feedthrough is selected I will attempt to incorporate two feedthrough of the same type for optics, gas, and electrical usage.
-- [Desired bolts and thread specification is needed for designing the vessel]
+- Desired bolts and thread specification is needed for designing the vessel